|Number of Classroom Hours per week||20 (Tempe), 15 (Denpasar)|

 Ellen Rafferty, Erlin Barnand, Lucy Suharni.
 Let’s Speak Indonesian.
 University of Hawaii Press 2014, ISBN: 978-0824834791

 This intensive course combines a comprehensive introduction to Bahasa Indonesia with an in-country immersion program.
-Students begin with an intensive introduction to Indonesian in Arizona and acquire basic communication skills in classes that run 4 hours a day, with tutoring and cultural activities in the afternoon.
-Students then relocate to Denpasar, Bali, for an assisted full immersion experience, living in host families and learning to navigate daily life through one-on-one 'real-life' exercises with local language coaches.
+Students begin with an intensive introduction to the Indonesian language in Arizona and acquire basic communication skills in classes that run 4 hours a day, with tutoring and cultural activities in the afternoon.
+Indonesian students will live together in a dorm near campus.
+Students then travel to Denpasar, Bali, for an assisted full immersion experience, living in host families and learning to navigate daily life through one-on-one 'real-life' exercises with local language coaches.

 All Project GO programs provide funding for:

 The following costs will not be included in Project GO Funding: personal spending money, personal travel, costs for obtaining a passport, medication, and expenses for dependents.